 This scenario describes conditions at CMH as they existed during the preparation of this EIS.
-There are several ongoing construction projects at and around CMH.
-These projects include the construction of the crossover taxiway bridge over International Gateway, improvements to the Stelzer Road/International Gateway Interchange, the extension of Loop Road, new employee and public parking lots to the southwest of the intersection of Stelzer Road and International Gateway, and a consolidated rental car facility west of I-670.
+There are several ongoing or recently completed construction projects at and around CMH.
+These projects include the construction of the crossover taxiway bridge over International Gateway (completed), improvements to the Stelzer Road/International Gateway Interchange (on-going), the extension of Loop Road (completed), and new employee and public parking lots to the southwest of the intersection of Stelzer Road and International Gateway (completed).
 These projects are anticipated to be completed before construction begins on the proposed relocated runway and midfield terminal, and are not expected to interfere with the proposed project.
-Exhibit 5.18-1, Existing Construction Activities, shows the current construction projects around CMH.
+Exhibit 5.18-1, Existing Construction Activities, shows the current and recently completed construction projects at CMH.